Oorai Therinjikitten

 Oorai Therinjikitten is a 1988 Indian Tamil-language comedy film, written and directed by Kalaipuli G. Sekaran.
 The film stars Pandiarajan and Pallavi, with Jaishankar, Senthil and Sekaran in supporting roles.
 It was released on 15 January 1988.
-The film's title is derived from a song from Padikkadavan (1985).

 Plot

 Govindan, a petty thief, forms an alliance with Pandian aka Rajan, and together they concoct a scheme.
 They round up a few mentally unstable homeless beggars, dress them in affluent attire, and lure them with biscuits.
 The beggars are then prepared for an auction, where Rajan masquerades as the heir of a wealthy Nawab, pretending to sell a priceless royal chair.
 However, Chinnasamy, the auctioneer, after giving the money discovers the ruse and begins to pursue Rajan and Govindan.
 Rajan narrowly escapes capture by blending into a political rally.
 The duo then infiltrates a marriage hall, feigning their identities as relatives.
 They befriend Manickam "Ice Mama", and gain access to the dining hall.
 Although Manickam's brother-in-law uncovers their true identities, Rajan and Govindan manage to collect the wedding gift money from the relatives and escape once again.
 At 10 pm sharp, Rajan rushes back to the railway station, arousing Govindan's suspicion.
 Govindan follows Rajan, only to discover that he is, in fact, a porter at the railway station.
 Govindan confronts Rajan alias, Pandian, about his concealed past.

 Pandian opens up about his troubled past.
 His mother died due to illness when he was a young boy, leaving behind his toddler sister, Vidya and his father had already abandoned them.
 Pandian's relatives, too, deserted them, leaving the siblings orphaned in their village.
 Desperate to escape their dire circumstances, they boarded a lorry to Madras.
 Fearing exploitation, they sought refuge in a temple.
 From then on, Pandian led a double life: working as a porter by day and committing petty crimes as "Rajan" by night.
 At present, the police launch a search for Pandian and Govindan, while, Pandian's sister Vidya believes he is wealthy and requests him to buy a car.
 Pandian, deeply in debt to lawyer Varatharajan, devises a trap to escape him, catching him in a compromising position with a woman and coerces the lawyer to write a letter, promising never to misbehave with any woman again.